microsoft/maro/docs/source/scenarios/citi_bike.md

         intr_station_infos = ["trip_requirement", "bikes", "shortage"]

         # Query the snapshot list of this environment to get the information of
-        # the trip requirements, bikes, shortage of the decision station in the past 2 days
+        # the trip requirements, bikes, shortage of the decision station in the past 2 hours.
         past_2hour_info = env.snapshot_list["stations"][
             past_2hour_frames : decision_station_idx : intr_station_infos
         ]

         if decision_event.type == DecisionType.Supply:
-            # Supply: the value of the station itself means the bike inventory
+            # Supply: the value of the station itself means the bike inventory.
             self_bike_inventory = decision_event.action_scope[decision_event.station_idx]
-            # Supply: the value of other stations means the quantity of empty docks
+            # Supply: the value of other stations means the quantity of empty docks.
             target_idx_dock_tuple_list = [
                 (k, v) for k, v in decision_event.action_scope.items() if k != decision_event.station_idx ]
-            # Randomly choose a target station weighted by the quantity of empty docks
+            # Randomly choose a target station weighted by the quantity of empty docks.
             target_idx, target_dock = random.choices(
                 target_idx_dock_tuple_list,
                 weights=[item[1] for item in target_idx_dock_tuple_list],
                 k=1
             )[0]
-            # Generate the corresponding random Action
+            # Generate the corresponding random Action.
             action = Action(
                 from_station_idx=decision_event.station_idx,
                 to_station_idx=target_idx,